 Introduction to Water Submeters Types of Displays

 Water submetering is installing secondary meters at individual customer or tenant locations to track and measure their independent water usage.
-These submeters are typically installed in multi-unit buildings to measure the water usage of each unit.
+These residential water submeters are commonly used in multi-unit buildings to monitor each apartment or tenant’s water consumption separately.
+These submeters are typically installed in multi-unit buildings to measure each unit’s water usage.
 They are installed after the main water meter, which measures the total water entering the building.

 Why Use a Water Submeter?